 Emollients soothe, smooth and hydrate the skin and are used for all dry or scaling disorders.
 Their effects are shortlived and they should be applied frequently, even after improvement occurs.
 They are useful in dry and eczematous disorders; less so for psoriasis, although they can help with reducing itchiness and removing scale.
 Light emollients are suitable for many patients with dry skin but a wide range of more greasy preparations are available, including white soft paraffin, emulsifying ointment, and liquid and white soft paraffin ointment.
-The severity of the condiointment.
-The severity of the condition, patient preference and the location of the psoriasis outbreak will often quide the choice of emollient.
+The severity of the condition, patient preference and the location of the psoriasis outbreak will often guide the choice of emollient.